justinchoi001/LESA-Tests/LESA/baseline/customers/src/LESA - Customers - P1 Support.markdown

 1. Click Upload New in the Patch Level section
 1. Upload a .txt file
 1. Flag the "This patch level is current" check box if it is not already flagged
-1. Select Document Library from the Component drop down
-1. Enter: "This is a customer test" in the Description
-1. Click the Save button
+1. Click the Submit button
 1. Enter the name of the account used in the search field (e.g. ABCDEFG)
 1. Assert only one ticket was created.
 1. Click the newly created ticket (ABCDEFG-123).